avramiaharonoff/avramiaharonoff.github.io/index.md

 ---
 layout: frontpage
 title: Avrami Aharonoff
-description: I am a PhD candidate at New York University studying the evolution of dosage compensation in nematodes.
+description: I am a PhD candidate at New York University
-keywords: evolution, dosage compensation, nematodes, condensin, SMC, TAD, Hi-C
+keywords: evolution, dosage compensation, nematodes, condensin, SMC, TAD, HiC
 ---

 I am a PhD candidadate in Sevinç Ercan's laboratory at New York University studying the evolution of dosage compensation mechanisms.
 I use phylogenetics and functional genomics to understand how dosage compensation changes in clades with a shared ancestral set of hetermorphic sex chromosomes.
 I used nematodes as my model, anchoring my work in the well characterized SMC mechanism described in Caenorhabditi elegans.